 Sorting Through the Morass of Information

 Conflicting information abounds regarding what constitutes the best diet for human beings.
 Even among the low carb community many opinions exist.
-A low carb healthcare professional can help you make sense of contradictory information and aid you in fine tuning your diet to fit your individual needs, which is always going to be ancestrally appropriate to your species.
+A low carb healthcare professional can help you make sense of contradictory information and aid you in fine-tuning your diet to fit your individual needs, which is always going to be ancestrally appropriate to your species.

-Unfortunately, most physicians are not up to date on the latest nutritional science and are still recommending that you eat a plant-based, high carbohydrate, low fat diet.
+Unfortunately, most physicians are not up to date on the latest nutritional science and are still recommending that you eat a plant-based high carbohydrate, low fat diet.
 Your family members may not want to change their own diet and may oppose you making changes in your grocery shopping and eating habits.
 Your acquaintances may be harassing you to become a vegan.
 The latest science is not promising when it comes to the plant-based food mythology.
-You may want to consider the advantages of having a medical doctor in your corner, to support and cheer you on as you assume a keto attitude toward optimum health.
-If you would like to enlist the help of a low carb medical professional, request a consultation with Clara P. Triane, M.D.
+You may want to consider the advantages of having a knowledgeable medical doctor in your corner, to support and cheer you on as you assume a keto attitude toward optimum health.
+If you would like to enlist the help of a low carb dietary physician, request a consultation with Clara P. Triane, M.D.